TriKro/rsb-content/part1-preface/how-to-use-this-book.md

 ### Tags

-A list of terms that can also be used to navigate the book such as B2B \(for methods commonly used for business-to-business models\) and qualitative \(for the type of data used by this method\).
+A list of terms that can be used to navigate the book, such as B2B \(for methods commonly used for business-to-business models\) and qualitative \(for the type of data used by this method\).

 ### Description

-A more detailed description of the steps normally taken to run this research or experiment method, including:
+A more detailed description of the steps normally taken to run a research or experiment method, including:

 * _Time commitment and resources_ needed to run the method